Japanese diaspora: United Kingdom

+Russia

 There are also small numbers of Japanese people in Russia some whose heritage date back to the times when both countries shared the territories of Sakhalin and the Kuril Islands; some Japanese communists settled in the Soviet Union, including Mutsuo Hakamada, the brother of former Japanese Communist Party chairman Satomi Hakamada, whose daughter Irina Hakamada is a notable Russian political figure.
 The 2002 Russian census showed 835 people claiming Japanese ethnicity (nationality).

+Germany

+Germany became a favorite destination for overseas Japanese education and investment in the Interwar period prior to the signing of the Tripartite Pact in World War 2, with almost 20% of the Japanese expat community living in Berlin.
+Today, they number 78,423 people with Japanese ancestry with more than half German citizens.

 There is a sizable Japanese community in Düsseldorf, Germany of nearly 8,400 (as of 2018) Japanese nationals (not ethnics).
 Many of them are expatriates who stay there only for a few years.

 Oceania

 Early Japanese immigrants were particularly prominent in Broome, Western Australia, where until the Second World War they were the largest ethnic group, who were attracted to the opportunities in pearling.
 Several streets of Broome have Japanese names, and the town has one of the largest Japanese cemeteries outside Japan.
 Other immigrants were involved in the sugar cane industry in Queensland.
 During the Second World War, the Japanese population was detained and later expelled at the cessation of hostilities.
 The Japanese population in Australia was later replenished in the 1950s by the arrival of 500 Japanese war brides, who had married AIF soldiers stationed in occupied Japan.
 In recent years, Japanese migration to Australia, largely consisting of younger age females, has been on the rise.

 There is also a small but growing Japanese community in New Zealand, primarily in Auckland and Wellington.

 In the census of December 1939, the total population of the South Seas Mandate was 129,104, of which 77,257 were Japanese.
 By December 1941, Saipan had a population of more than 30,000 people, including 25,000 Japanese.
 There are Japanese people in Palau, Guam and Northern Mariana Islands.